-Check the nightly build on CircleCI and the GitHub Actions run.
 All tests should pass before making a release (branch).

-29.4.2 2.
+35.4.2 2.
 Increase the version number

-The version number is stored in esmvaltool/\\init\\.py, package/meta.yaml, CITATION.cff.
-Make sure to update all files.
-Also update the release date in CITATION.cff.
+The version number is automatically generated from the information provided by git using [setuptools-scm](https: //pypi.org/project/setuptools-scm/), but a static version number is stored in CITATION.cff.
+Make sure to update the version number and release date in CITATION.cff.
 See https://semver.org for more information on choosing a version number.
 Make a pull request and get it merged into main.

-29.4.3 3.
+35.4.3 3.
 Add release notes